Kidney and Bladder Stones

 If a stone blocks urine flow and drainage of the kidney, there are a variety of possible treatments.
 An option that your doctor may choose is:

-A nephrostomy is performed by an interventional radiology when ureteral stenting is not possible or desirable.
+A nephrostomy is performed by an interventional radiologist when ureteral stenting is not possible or desirable.
 A tube is placed through the skin on the patient's back into the kidney and the tube is connected to an external drainage bag.
 The procedure is usually performed with fluoroscopy.